eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 #### 2.1.2 Policies

 Policies are the EDC way of expressing that certain conditions may, must or must not be satisfied in certain situations.
-In that sense, policies are used to express what requirements a subject (e.g. a communication partner) must fulfill in order to be able to perform an action.
+Policies are used to express what requirements a subject (e.g. a communication partner) must fulfill in order to be able to perform an action.
 For example, that the communication partner must be headquartered in the European Union.